The traditional website development process typically attempts to solve the problems of a company’s current site.

 Modular design means that even the largest of organizations can develop new pages as quickly as startups.
 It gives you repeatability at a larger scale.

-It also creates a more streamlined, more consistent UI.
+It also creates a more streamlined, more consistent UX and UI.
 All of your branding components are built in to the modules so every new piece will fit the look and feel of the site.

 Varsity Spirit: A Great Example Of Modular Web Design